 He leads sometimes relaxing and sometimes intense nature immersion adventures at Heldeberg Workshop right in his hometown of Voorheesville, New York.

-Jason Cohen, the Executive Director of the HeARTbeat Collective, has experienced numerous healing and expressive arts rituals around the world.
-His knowledge,experience, sensitivity and training as a ritual facilitator, and his life long pursuit of exploring passion and subtlety in music, have led him in service to producing over 36 Forestdance Gatherings.
+Jason Cohen, the Executive Director of the HeARTbeat Collective, has played for and experienced numerous healing and expressive arts rituals around the world.
+His knowledge, experience, sensitivity and training as a ritual facilitator, and his life long pursuit of exploring passion and subtlety in music, have led him in service to producing over 37 Forestdance Gatherings.
 These gatherings have taken place in 7 US states and 13 times in Costa Rica.
 These are powerful transformational ritual gatherings designed to bring people into their full power through the process of burning off symptomatic energies, coming fulling present, and balancing heart, mind, body and spirit inside and out of the sacred fire circle.
 His latest endeavor is called Unifier Festival, a larger transformational healing and expressive arts festival with a mission that includes bringing people together to support and help steward community owned Land.